 Academic Advising & Registration Information

-Students, before you register for SPRING 2022, you need to meet with your faculty advisor.
-Spring Advising Day is October 27, 2021.
+Students, before you register for FALL 2022, you need to meet with your faculty advisor.
+Spring Advising Day is March 16, 2022.

 View the Registration Information and Dates

 - Write down any questions you have for your advisor and bring it to your appointment!